OurDigitalWorld/hocrmod/README.md

 The script doesn't currently use [pytesseract](https://pypi.org/project/pytesseract/) and the parameters can be overridden for the Tesseract executable.
-It might make sense to add a check for the confidence number, since bogus regions would be easy to identify, or add some kind of check to limit the additions to the following:
+It might make sense to add a check for the confidence number, since bogus regions would be easy to identify, or add some kind of check to limit the additions to the following, i.e., the elusive page number:

 <img src="https://github.com/OurDigitalWorld/hocrmod/blob/main/misc/sim5_coords_00169_02971_00334_03082.png?raw=true" width="50%" height="50%">